albertllousas/coffee-machine-kata-ddd/README.md

 ### Idea for a reliable solution:

-One async flow with domain events could be:
+One async flow with domain events could be to split the process in different asynchronous steps:

-- Create drink order:
+- Create a drink order:
-    - Create drink order
+    - Create drink order applying all the logic, same as it is now
     - Save it
     - Publish event `DrinkOrderCreated` or `DrinkOrderFailed` in a reliable manner
-- Make the drink, subscribe to `DrinkOrderCreated` event and trigger a usesase/commandhandler to:
+- Process the drink order, actually, make the drink; React to `DrinkOrderCreated` event and trigger a use-case (akka command-handler or application-service) and then:
-    - Get the drink
+    - Get the drink order
-    - Call an **idempotent drink maker** (even though make drink is a side-effect, it is part of the actual business)
+    - Call an **idempotent drink maker** (even though make drink is a side-effect, it is part of the business)
-    - Change drinkOrder aggregate state
+    - Change the state of the drinkOrder aggregate
     - Save the aggregate and publish the events `DrinkOrderServed` or `DrinkOrderFailed`
-- To handle non-business side effects in a reliable manner we could subscribe to events and publish them to an outboxs tables, then with message relay mechanisms:
+- To handle non-business side effects in a reliable manner we could subscribe to events and use transactional outbox for message relay to:
     - Display message
     - Update report
     - Send email for missing drink

-There are a lot of variations, as complex as you want, **but do we really need this right now?** if this was a real production system I would ask the domain experts which kind of reliability we want ... it is important to miss a report update?
+There are a lot of variations, as complex as you want, **but do we really need this right now?** if this was a real production system I would ask the domain experts which kind of reliability we want ... is it important if we miss a report update?
 Can we deal with eventual consistency?
 And design the system accordingly ...

 ## Tests